swiss6th/almond-client/readme.md

 Almond+ WebSocket client for [swiss6th/homebridge-almond](https://github.com/swiss6th/homebridge-almond).

 # Features
+- Type conversion of JSON to and from Almond+ (Almond+ uses only strings)
 - Keepalive in case connection to Almond+ is lost
 - Resending of messages after timeout
-- Type conversion of JSON to and from Almond+ (Almond+ uses only strings)
+- Connection status events for host plugin
 - Customizable update frequency for each device property

 # Device Personalities